 If remodeling is your thing, then you also have the option to invest in residential rehabilitation projects starting from €350,000 in Portugal’s interior areas or, alternatively, invest in commercial rehabilitation projects anywhere in Portugal from €350,000.

 Note that you can also get a 20 percent discount on your real estate investment if it’s located in a low-density area of Portugal.
 Low-density areas determine whether a 20 percent discount rate to your investment applies or not.
 Low-density regions are defined as having less than 100 inhabitants per square km or a per capita GDP of less than 75 percent of the national average.

-For a full list of low-density areas in Portugal that qualify for a discounted Golden Visa investment, check out our guide to the Portugal Golden Visa low-density investment options.
+For a full list of low-density areas in Portugal that qualify for a discounted Golden Visa investment, including a handy map showing the different areas, check out our guide to the Portugal Golden Visa low-density investment options.

 Portugal Golden Visa investment fund option

 Investing in private equity funds or Portuguese Golden Visa venture capital funds is a good option for acquiring residency in Portugal.
 The funds are managed by fund managers who are accredited by Portugal’s regulatory body, the CMVM.
 Your dedicated fund manager ensures that the Portuguese Golden Visa fund investments are appropriately managed in start-ups or medium-sized projects with optimal growth potential.